kanadOncode-141/Indian-Flag/README.md

-# Indian_flat
+# Indian_Flag
 made an INDIAN flag using HTML AND CSS